GL-Li/vimwiki/docker_kubernetes.md

 ## Concept ====================================================================

-### concept: single container and multiple containers
+### concept: docker for development and deployment

-**single container**
+**for development**: docker provide a consistent environment so the development can be done on any computer in which docker engine can be installed.
+    - single container
         - `$ docker run ..` to start a single container and use the container
-    - `$ docker service create ...` can also start a sigle container but must be in swarm mode

-**multiple containers**
+    - multiple containers, each for a specific service.
+They work together to provide a environment for development.
         - `$ docker-compose up` to start multiple comtainers using a `docker-compose.yml` file.
 These containers are in the same network but each only has one copy.

+**for deployment**: a project development in containers can be packaged into containers for easy deployment
+    - test a single container for deployment if it does not depends on other containers
+        - `$ docker service create ...` can also start a sigle container but must be in swarm mode
+    - deploy a project consisting of multiple containers using `docker-stack.yml` file
+        - `docker stack deploy voting-app-stack --compose-file docker-stack.yml` to start the stack

 ### concept: volumes vs bind mounts

 **summary**
+    - The purpose of volume is to store files outside of a container.
+A volume is mounts to a directory of
     - use named volume to share data across containers
     - use bind mounts to share data between a container and the host computer